When the GNSS Mapping App you want doesn’t Exist... Make One - 11/10/2016

 Questar Gas reached out to CartoPac, a software development team in Fort Collins, Colo., to help them create a mobile application for mapping gas pipelines.
 CartoPac has expertise in using Trimble GPS Pathfinder tools to create GIS applications.

 The project included not only workflow and application development; they also trained gas inspectors to be mapping experts.
-Within a few months Questar Gas had a working model, which has been steadily updated ever since.
+Within a few months, Questar Gas had a working model, which has been steadily updated ever since.
 The company now uses GNSS technology to map its services, mains and structures.
-The data they capture – accurate to within 10 to 15 centimetres – is standardized and is immediately accessible in the company’s Esri GIS database by thirdparties like support personnel, construction contractors, location specialists and leak survey inspectors.
+The data they capture, accurate to within 10-15cm, is standardised and is immediately accessible in the company’s Esri GIS database by third-parties like support personnel, construction contractors, location specialists and leak survey inspectors.

 “The company is very particular about its maps,” he says.
 “So they don’t just measure mains.
 They include every pipe, every fitting and every structure the gas is run to.
 They also tie the location to as many features as they can, including fire hydrants and street lights, etc.”